-Another Northern Colorado Winter is rapidly approaching and you know what that means!
+Another Northern Colorado Winter is rapidly approaching and you know what that means: the necessity of a winter auto repair may creep up on you when you’re least expecting it!
 Extreme drops in temperature, subzero wind chill, snow and ice are just some of the challenges we as Colorado drivers face during the upcoming season and your vehicle takes the brunt of it all.
 If you’re due for routine maintenance or repair, it’s imperative that those items be completed before the weather gets worse as Front Range weather conditions and drastic weather changes can cause that small issue in your car to rapidly magnify into a much bigger issue.
 It’s also a good idea to complete a simple self-prep to your vehicle to ensure it’s in tip-top condition all winter long.
 Check out these auto service tips from the experts at Autotailor.

 A battery tends to last up to 3 years.
 If you’re nearing that life cycle you should bring your car to our auto repair center in Greeley, CO to ensure it’s fully charged.
 If the battery isn’t fully charged it can freeze and die when the temperature drops.
 One of our certified Greeley Autotailor technicians can check if you need to recharge or buy a new battery.

 You should regularly bring your vehicle in for routine auto repair services and an oil changes.
 However, if you haven’t kept up with it, the time to change it is now!
 The oil is what keeps your car running smoothly and efficiently!
 When first placed in your car it’s thin and a light honey color.
 Overtime the oil becomes contaminated, which causes it to thicken and become sticky.
 This makes the engine in your car work harder, and may lead to expensive auto service repairs.